scottish-government-design-system/designsystem.gov.scot/components/cookie-notice/index.md

 * inform users about any cookies that you set on their device
 * allow users to reject any cookies that are not essential

-If there are multiple notification banners on a page, the cookie notification should appear first.
+If there are multiple notification banners on a page, the cookie notice should appear first.

 ## Components related to this